jwyuen/jwy-gh0stzk-dotfiles/README.md

 **Experience the Magic of a Fully Reproducible OS**

 <sup>Are you tired of brittle bash scripts for setting up your OS just the way you want, or even worse doing it manually?
 With NixOS the whole OS can be declaratively configured and is fully reproducible from your config.
-Reinstalling or setting up your OS on other machines is literally one click.</sup>
+Reinstalling or setting up your OS on other machines is as easy as running one install script.</sup>

 **Change themes on the fly**

-<sup>Switching between the 12 themes is as easy as a click.
-Enjoy the versatility of styles and color combinations instantly.</sup>
+<sup>Switching between between 12+ themes quickly through a theme switcher.</sup>

 **Consistency Across the Environment**